 The Customer Value Journey is a blueprint for creating a predictable flow of customers.
+It is a key part of your digital marketing strategy.
 It defines the step-by-step process of converting total strangers to high-value customers and brand promoters.
-Modeled after human relationships, it includes additional steps not found in a traditional marketing funnel.
-Not only does this lead to a more natural sequence of interactions, it helps align organizational and customer interests around shared success, leading to happy customers, advocates, and promoters.
-For these reasons we believe documenting the Customer Value Journey is arguably the most important step in formulating a sound marketing strategy for businesses.
+It includes additional steps not found in a traditional marketing funnel.
+Not only does this lead to a more natural sequence of interactions, but it also helps align organizational and customer interests around shared success, leading to happy customers, advocates, and promoters.
+We believe documenting the Customer Value Journey is arguably the most important step in formulating a sound marketing strategy for businesses.

 What does a Customer Value Journey look like?

 In personal relationships, it takes time to go from first date to marriage.
 For a person to commit, they need to trust and feel connected to you.
 This is the same for business relationships.
 There are certain steps you need to take to be purposeful and reach the point of commitment.
 Below are the stages of the customer value journey intended to guide your ideal customer on their journey from unaware prospect to raving promoter.

 The Aware stage describes how qualified prospects first hear out about your brand, products, or services.
 You want to make an impression and earn a click or visit.
 This may be through paid advertising (e.g., paid search, display, social boost, billboards, bus wraps), organic search, a referral, and so on.

 With awareness efforts driving views and clicks, Engage focuses on earning a prospect’s attention and trust.
 Often this is accomplished through content marketing such as blog content, an FAQ, a relevant case study on your website, or posts on social channels such as YouTube, LinkedIn or Facebook.